Augmented Reality for the Industrial Enterprise

 What does the future hold?
 Journalist and innovation speaker Leah Hunter is investigating just that.
-In her Fast Company articles and her new book Augmented Reality for the Industrial Enterprise, Hunter takes a look at technology’s place in business, media, medicine, education, and the world.
+In her Fast Company articles and her new book Augmented Reality for the Industrial Enterprise, Hunter takes a look at tech’s place in business, media, medicine, education, and beyond.
 Not only does she provide a comprehensive trend forecast, but she zeroes in on why—and how—your business can get ahead of the curve.

 Hunter has spent 15 years exploring the intersection of business, technology, culture, and design.
 She writes for Business Punk magazine, is the co-creator of the Design of Wearables series for California College of the Arts, was the editor of MISC Magazine, and is the former AVP of Innovation at Idea Couture.
 She has developed products and brand strategies for PepsiCo, M&M/Mars, Hershey’s, Heinz, P&G, Electrolux, Sephora, and Apple, among others.
 She guest lectures at NYU’s ITP, The University of Michigan’s Ross School of Business, and UC Berkeley, and today works at Chief Ethnographer for the NYC-based consultancy Unreasonable Women: a group that puts women’s needs at the center of product, service, and workplace policy design.